lavieencode/ruby-shopping-list/README.md

 # ruby-shopping-list
-A simple Ruby shopping list program
+A simple Ruby shopping list program.

 A Treehouse project, using Ruby to create an interactive shopping list generator.